Graviton-Code-Editor/Graviton-App/.github/ISSUE_TEMPLATE/suggestion.md

 <!--
 Your suggestion must have:
 1. A clear and concise description about the suggestion.
-2. A clear and concice explanation about why this is useful or a good idea.
+2. A clear and concise explanation about why this is useful or a good idea.
 -->